Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Adventures in Wildemount/Frozen Sick.md

 Something is killing people in [[Palebank Village]], and if the characters don’t stop it, they might be next.
 “Frozen Sick” is an adventure that takes characters from 1st to 3rd level and introduces them to the continent’s [[Biting North]] region—the bleak arctic realms of the [[Greying Wildlands]] and [[Eiselcross]].

-If your players are using the [[heroic chronicle]] to create their characters (see [chapter 4](https://www.dndbeyond.com/sources/egtw/character-options-subclasses#HeroicChronicle "chapter 4")), work with them to decide how they made their way to [[Palebank Village]].
+If your players are using the [[heroic chronicle]] to create their characters (see [chapter 4](https://www.dndbeyond.com/sources/egtw/character-options-subclasses#HeroicChronicle "[[chapter 4]]")), work with them to decide how they made their way to [[Palebank Village]].
 Are they citizens of [[Uthodurn]] now aiding in the surface expansion of their civilization?
 Have they come north to seek freedom from the wars of other lands?
 Any number of options can help tie characters to this frigid region and the mysteries it holds.

 ## Story Overview

 Urgon Wenth, a [[Dwarves|dwarf]] explorer, recently returned home to [[Palebank Village]] after exploring the icy wastes of [[Eiselcross]] for a year.
 The [[Dwarves|dwarf]] brought home several items plundered from ruins on [[Foren]], the largest of [[Eiselcross]]’s islands.
 Among these treasures were two beautiful blue glass vials, which Urgon sold to an [[Elves|elf]] collector named Verla Pelc.
 The vials were then stolen, given to a fence out of [[Shadycreek Run]], and sold again to an unsuspecting merchant.

 In truth, the vials’ beautiful blue color is the result of deadly blue spores that cling to the interior of the glass.
 Faint cracks in both the vials have exposed each person who handled them to [[frigid woe]], a deadly disease that can’t be cured by conventional means.
 The disease has already killed Urgon and Verla, turning them into ice statues.
-Details on [[frigid woe]] are found in the “[Eiselcross](https://www.dndbeyond.com/sources/egtw/wildemount-gazetteer-[[eiselcross]] "[[Eiselcross]]")” section of chapter 3.
+Details on [[frigid woe]] are found in the “[Eiselcross](https://www.dndbeyond.com/sources/egtw/wildemount-gazetteer-[[eiselcross]] "[[Eiselcross]]")” section of [[chapter 3]].

 ### Adventure Summary